cgwhouse/widen-bot/README.md

 WidenBot consists of three components:

 - A discord bot, configured via the Discord developer portal
-- The server ([Lavalink](https://github.com/lavalink-devs/Lavalink)), a standalone Java application
+- The audio server ([Lavalink](https://github.com/lavalink-devs/Lavalink)), a standalone Java application
-- The client (WidenBot), a .NET service
+- The discord client (WidenBot), a .NET service

 ### Dependencies